sajari/sdk-php/README.md

 ]);
 ```

-If the add is successful, a `$key` (instance of `Key`) is returned which uniquely defines the newly inserted record.
-This can be used later to get the inserted record.

 An exception will be thrown if an error occurred.

-## Getting a record

-A record can be retrieved from a collection using a `Key`.
+If the add is successful, a `$key` (instance of the class `Key`) is returned which uniquely defines the newly inserted record.
+This can be used in calls to `get`, `delete` and `mutate` to operate on that record in the collection.
 Keys can be defined on any unique field.
 Each collection has the unique field `_id` which is set by the system when records are added.
 Unique fields can also be created using the API.

+### Getting a record

+A record can be retrieved from a collection using a `Key`.

 ```php
 $client->get($client->key("_id", 123));